Updated: October 27, 2014

 - Contains important late-breaking information about the Service Bus.

 - Contains links to resources for community information and ways to provide feedback.

-- Contains a list of frequently-asked questions about the Service Bus and pricing model.
+- Contains information about the Service Bus pricing and billing model.

 - System and Developer Requirements